 As per National regulations, the NUI platforms have to be compliant with ICAO Annex 14.
 If there is a situation where a platform is not compliant, the helicopter operator needs to have permission from the NL CAA to land on such location.
 In the situation when an “operating helidecks with status lights and black decks” situation occurs, this protocol needs to be followed.

-When a situation like this occurs, the duty-holder (person responsible for the platform) has to fill the protocol with all the information available, sign it and send it with close communication with the helicopter operator - and helideck inspector as needed.
-They will inform the specific manager who will assess the filled protocol and create a risk assessment (attached as example) and sign the protocol for approval.
-The completed and signed protocol will be sent back to the duty-holder and will be given to the helicopter crew.
+When a situation like this occurs, the duty-holder (person responsible for the platform) has to fill the protocol with all the information available, sign it and send it with close communication with the helicopter operator.
+They will inform the Captain of the flight, who will assess the filled protocol and create a risk assessment (attached as example) and sign the protocol for approval.
+The completed and signed protocol will be sent back to the duty-holder and will be stored for auditable purpose.